"The best thing to come out of Barnsley, since the A61 to Sheffield"

 "The Doonicans put Barnsley on the map!!"

-Dan Donnelly, Northern Irish troubadour, formerly of indie-rockers The Wonder Stuff
+Dan Donnelly, Northern Irish troubadour, vocalist with Celtic Social Club, form guitarist with indie-rockers The Wonder Stuff

 "They deserve the reputation they have earned as one of the festival scene's hottest bookings"